 If your child has lots of mouth sores, eating and drinking may be difficult or painful.
-You need to make sure your child gets plenty of fluids to prevent dehydration (loss of fluids and minerals).
+You need to make sure your child gets plenty of fluids to prevent dehydration.

 Symptoms of herpes simplex are:

-- lots of sores or ulcers over the lip, in the mouth or on the tongue
+- lots of sores or ulcers over the lips inside the mouth or on the tongue

 - swollen gums that can bleed